axiomiety/axiomiety.github.io/writeups/natas.markdown

 What we're provided with is essentially a way to store, and execute, code on the server.
 By crafting a simple file containing `<? system('cat /etc/natas_webpass/natas13') ?>` we can get the server to execute this for us, and show us what the password for the next level

 ## Level 13 ##

+This is very similar to the previous level.
+However we see that before copying the file to `target`, the code uses `exif_imagetype` to validate the file is a picture.
+A quick look on the [php doc](http://www.php.net/manual/en/function.exif-imagetype.php) for this function tells us it only checks the header.
+So all we need to do is to make sure our file can mascarade as a picture.
+There are a variety of picture formats, but I picked GIF.
+A quick search reveals the required [header](http://www.matthewflickinger.com/lab/whatsinagif/bits_and_bytes.asp).
+A file with `GIF89a <? system('cat /etc/natas_webpass/natas14') ?>` does the trick.

+## Level 14 ##

+SQL injection at last!
+This is pretty straight forward.
+The sql being run is defined as:

+    $query = "SELECT * from users where username=\"".$_REQUEST["username"]."\" and password=\"".$_REQUEST["password"]."\"";

+User input is passed straight in.
+Putting `" or "1"="1` forces the statement to always be true and yields the required result.

+## Level 15 ##